Finitely Dependent Insertion Processes: Uniform Weight Graphs

 \subsection{Complete multipartite graphs}

-In this section, we reduce the verification of property (C) for complete multipartite graphs to the case of a complete graph.
-This allows us to extend results of Holroyd and Liggett \cite{holroyd60} to complete multipartite graphs.
+In this section we relate property (EC) for complete multipartite graphs to property (EC) for complete graphs.
+This allows us to extend results of Holroyd and Liggett \cite{holroyd60} to handle complete multipartite graphs.